Second Revised Edition

 And finally vs. 20--“He that testifieth these things saith, Surely I come quickly: Amen.
 Even so, come Lord Jesus.”

 No such things as the swift and sure coming of Christ with his kingdom, judgment or a resurrection ever happened to or against the Romans or their empire.
 In fact, in the mid A.D.
 116-118's, under Trajan, and later, under Hadrian and others, the Romans enjoyed a long period of exceptional prosperity; military expansion went unabated till A.D.198.
-Thus we can observe and maintain that for the Romans nothing in the 90's, 100's or anytime later corresponds in any way, shape or form to the visions of doom, wars and destruction contained anywhere in the pages of the Book of Revelation.
+Thus we can observe and maintain that for the Romans nothing in the 90's, 100's or anytime in the entire second or third centuries corresponds in any way, shape or form to the visions of doom, wars and destruction contained anywhere in the pages of the Book of Revelation.

 Revelation 11:1-2, 8; 18:1-24 and 19:1-4 use the Temple of God, a forty-two month long war, the city where our Lord was crucified and the downfall of the Levite-priestly attired harlot.
 Who could this be?
 What city could this be?
 Where could this be?
 If the Temple of God, the civil war and the place where our Lord was crucified, was intended to point to a place in Italy (Rome) rather than a place in Israel (Jerusalem) it would be awfully misleading; we have too many reasons to believe that that is simply not the case!